-Where no practising ECVS Diplomate is available discretionary approval may be given to a Full Professor of Veterinary Surgery to supervise a single Resident in a Standard VSRP subject to approval by the Board of Regents.
-In this circumstance, approval is given for the supervision of that individual Resident to finish their training requirements and not the Programme itself.
-Reapplication for Board approval is required for any additional or future Resident supervision and each application will be treated on a case by case basis.
-Full Professors will be expected to have an appropriate specialist surgical education and experience and to be clinically active.
-Application should be made to the Board of Regents and must include:
+Where no practising ECVS Diplomate is available discretionary approval may be given to a Full Professor of Veterinary Surgery to supervise a single resident in a Standard VSRP subject to approval by the Board of Regents.
+In this circumstance, approval is given for the supervision of that individual resident and not the programme itself.
+Reapplication for Board approval is required for any additional or future resident supervision and each application will be treated on a case by case basis.
+Full Professors will be expected to have an appropriate specialist surgical education and experience, and to be clinically active.
+Application should be made to the Board of Regents and should include:

-- a complete Curriculum Vitae of the Professor; - a separate description of education and experience in specialised surgery; - a statement on how much time is spent with clinical activities and performing specialised surgical procedures; - a recent detailed case log showing three years of relevant surgical activity.
+- A complete CV - A separate description of education and experience in specialised surgery - A statement on how much time is spent with clinical activities and performing specialised surgical procedures - A recent case log showing 3 years of relevant surgical activity.